-If you take a good look at your skin, you will probably see a number of moles, small groups of pigment-producing skin cells.
+If you look at your skin, you will probably see several moles, small groups of pigment-producing skin cells.
 Most adults have between 10 and 40 moles, and some people, especially those with lighter skin, can have many more.

-But if you are like most people, you usually do not examine your moles or have your doctor check them periodically to see if they are changing so that they can indicate a possible skin cancer.
+However, suppose you are like most people.
+In that case, you usually do not examine your moles or have your doctor check them periodically to see if they are changing so that they can indicate possible skin cancer.

-In fact, a survey of 476 people found that only 25 percent of them reported that they checked their skin monthly and 17 percent reported that they had a skin check only once a year.
+A survey of 476 people found that only 25 percent reported checking their skin monthly, and 17 percent reported having a skin check only once a year.

 So, should you or a doctor control your skin?
 If so, how often?
-This is what you need to know about the change in moles and the risk of skin cancer.
+You need to know this about the change in moles and the risk of skin cancer.

 Can Any Lunar Becoming Skin Cancer?